AlexOrtiz5/Project2Rummy/README.md

 Usage:
+1. Before compiling must Unzip cards.zip
-1. compile all using javac *.java
+2. Compile all using javac *.java
-2. Then run java Proj2
+3. Then run java Proj2

 Rules of the Game:
 1. Each player is dealt 9 cards from the stock pile (i.e. Deck)